-The only man in the world to have won a Nobel Prize for Literature (“Pygmalion”) and an Oscar (for the screenplay of “Pygmalion”), George Bernard Shaw was a rare wit, journalist, author, and iconic Irishman, died on this day (Nov 2) in 1950.
+The only man in the world to have won a Nobel Prize for Literature (“Pygmalion”) and an Oscar (for the screenplay of “Pygmalion”), George Bernard Shaw was a rare wit, journalist, author, and iconic Irishman, born on this day (July 26) in 1856.

 His life’s work includes over 60 plays, as well as highly esteemed works of journalism, essays, novels and short stories.
 He was also co-founder of the London School of Economics.
 He works engaged on many social issues including education, marriage, religion, government, health care, and class privilege.